bloodydoves/BattleTech-Advanced/CustomAmmoCategories/ReadMe.txt

   "AOECapable" : false, - if true weapon will included in AOE damage calculations.
 If true set in weapon definition
                             all shoots will have AoE effect (even for energy weapon).
 If true, it can't be overridden by ammo.
   "AOERange": 100, - Area of effect range.
 If AOECapable in weapon is set to true this value will be used.
 If AOECapable is true, it can't be overridden by ammo.
   "AOEDamage": 0 - AoE damage.
-  "AOEHeatDamage": 0 - AoE heat.
-  "AOEInstability": 0 - instability AoE damage
-  "SpreadRange": 0, - Area of projectiles spread effect.
+Same rules as for AOERange "AOEHeatDamage": 0 - AoE heat.
+Same rules as for AOERange "AOEInstability": 0 - instability AoE damage.
+Same rules as for AOERange "SpreadRange": 0, - Area of projectiles spread effect.
 If > 0 projectiles will include in spread calculations.
 Per weapon, ammo, mode values are additive.
                          if used for missiles, and target have AMS it will fire no matter if it is not advanced and target is not primary.
   "IFFDef" : "IFFComponentDefId", if not empty and target have component with such defId it will exclude form AoE and spread targets list.